-- Only animals enrolled in the Dunn County Fair Meat Animal Project and sold at the auction are eligible to be entered in this class - Results of the Carcass Placing will be at the "Carcass Clinic."
-Refer to the Dunn County Fair Meat Animal Project Rules for details. - Follow all general regulations that might apply as found in the beginning of the fair book. - Check exhibit entry and judging times.
+- Only animals enrolled in the Dunn County Fair Meat Animal Project and sold at the auction are eligible to be entered in this class. - Refer to the Dunn County Fair Meat Animal Project Rules for details. - Follow all general regulations that might apply as found in the beginning of the fair book. - Check exhibit entry and judging times.

-Sheep Carcass
+1. Sheep Carcass